-The focus of the IM in the next 12 months will be to progress asset management initiatives and to grow contracted rent, reduce voids and increase average lease lengths in the portfolio with a view to delivering value to shareholders.
+The current portfolio is well positioned to take advantage of a market recovery as interest rates fall, transactional volumes increase providing pricing stability and market sentiment improves for properties let to good covenants on long leases in locations where there is a clear path to rental growth and strong occupier demand.
+The focus of the IM in the next 12 months will be to progress the asset management initiatives to grow contracted rent, reduce rental voids and increase average lease lengths in the portfolio.